 Mortgages that save hundreds of dollars a month

-MAHA organizing campaigns have helped over 17,000 homebuyers save hundreds per month, compared to what they would have paid with the other first time homebuyer programs or conventional loans from banks and other lenders.
-Participating banks sign agreements with MAHA for commitments to the ONE Mortgage program.
-But the agreements cover a certain number of mortgages, and then it's up to us to stay organized and negotiate a new agreement.
+MAHA organizing campaigns have helped over 18,500 homebuyers save hundreds per month, compared to what they would have paid with other first time homebuyer programs or conventional loans.
+Participating lenders make commitments to the ONE Mortgage program.

 Community Preservation Act